-Execution is the must-have to achieving an organization’s desired goals.
-One of the most important responsibilities of a leader is to collectively work with professionals to create a best-place-to-work environment.
-We and our direct reports—and certainly anyone taking the time to read this blog—want to execute well.
+Execution is a must-have for achieving organizational goals.
+One of the most important responsibilities of a leader is to collectively work with employees to create a best-place-to-work environment.
+Great leaders and their direct reports (and certainly anyone taking the time to read this blog) want to execute well.

-Here are some barriers to change that get in the way of execution:
+Let’s look at some common barriers that get in the way of positive change and execution:

-In our research, we find that organizations without good measurement tools may be unaware that certain things are happening.
-For example, when we present results using data and input from the workforce and stakeholders, senior executive teams are often so surprised that they say the data can’t be right.
-Teams that deny the data impede progress toward creating a culture of excellence and improving organizational performance.
+We find that organizations without good measurement tools are likely unaware of what’s happening in the organization.
+In our leadership coaching work, we present results using data and input from the workforce and stakeholder surveys.
+Senior executive teams are often so surprised by the results that they say the data can’t be right.
+When teams deny the data, they impede progress toward creating a culture of excellence and improving organizational performance.

-When we know there is a problem, it’s up to us to come up with a solution.
-If we’re part of an organization, we have to be part of the solution.
+When we know there is a problem, it’s up to us to problem solve.
+If we’re part of an organization, we have a duty to bring solutions to the table.

-When we rationalize, we come up with reasons that something won’t work, can’t work, or will never work.
-Sometimes we can rationalize so much that not only will our excuses make sense to us, but they’ll make sense to other people, as well.
-We may even rationalize them so much that they become our reality and part of our nomenclature.
+It’s easy to come up with reasons that something won’t work, can’t work, or will never work.
+Sometimes we can rationalize so much that not only will our excuses make sense to us; they’ll make sense to other people, too.
+Our justifications eventually become our reality and part of our nomenclature.

-We have never seen a definition of leadership that includes “to be comfortable” or “to create comfort throughout the organization.”
-And there is a good reason for that: it is uncomfortable to execute a plan that has transparent results.
-Transparency is not fun when your results aren’t great.
-Even when they are great, good leaders know to aim for better.
+The definition of leadership does not include the words “to be content” or “to create comfort throughout the organization.”
+There is a good reason for that.
+It is uncomfortable to execute a plan that has transparent results.
+Everyone knows when your results aren’t great, and even when they are, good leaders know to aim for better.